soumyadeep-deb/digit-Classification/README.md

 The model can be tested on any test dataset, just make sure to transform your data before feeding into the model, specifications bellow:
 1. Image size used: 28 x 28 x 1
 2. Normalize pixel values
-3. Encode your output if you haven't, see line
+3. Encode your output if you haven't, (use to_categorical function)